Signs of Healthy and Low Self-Esteem, and What to Do About Them

 When we have good self-esteem and value ourselves, we feel more secure and worthwhile.
 We have mostly positive relationships with other people and feel confident about our abilities.
 We are also open to learning new things and getting feedback, which can help us acquire new skills and master them.

 People with healthy self-esteem tend to think more optimistically about life in general and focus on growth and improvement.
 They are also more resilient and find it easier to tackle the ups and downs of life.
-Besides, they are less likely to stay in unhealthy relationships.
+Besides, they are less likely to stay in unhealthy relationships that are codependent or abusive.

 People with low self-esteem tend to see themselves, the world, and their future more negatively and critically.
 They find it difficult to make decisions and excessively depend on the approval of others.